athomasoriginal/clojurescript-30/12-check-multiple-checkboxes/README.md

       expression 1)
 ```

 In the above, both `when` forms are going to be evaluated.
-This means, if they are both truth, they both run.
+This means, if their conditions are both truthy, they both run.
 Therefore, if you only want one condition to ever run in this set of logic, opt for `cond`, `if` or `case`.

 > We want to perform side-effects